hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_object.html.markdown

 ## Import

 Import Objects using the `id`.
-The `id` is the bucket name and the key together e.g.,
+The `id` is the bucket name and the key together.
+For example:

 ```
 $ terraform import aws_s3_bucket_object.object some-bucket-name/some/key.txt